 What does the migration process involve for your HIPAA-Compliant application from MedStack to AWS?

-The migration process for your HIPAA-compliant application from MedStack to AWS involves several critical steps, including planning, data transfer, compliance checks, and system validation.
-By following this structured approach, you can ensure that sensitive patient data remains secure and compliant throughout the transition.
-This meticulous process minimizes downtime and operational disruptions, enabling your organization to leverage AWS’s scalability and flexibility effectively.
+Migrating a HIPAA compliant application from MedStack to AWS involves several important stages, including planning, secure data transfer, compliance validation, and system testing.
+Following a structured migration approach helps ensure that sensitive patient data remains protected and compliant throughout the transition.

 Step – 1 – Data migration